bitwarden/passwordless-docs/src/guide/getting-started.md

 #### 1. Start the passwordless sign in

-Pass a username or id to the sign in method to begin the WebAuthn process.
+Pass a alias or id to the sign in method to begin the WebAuthn process.

 ```js
 var p = new Passwordless.Client({